Common Safety Method: Contributor competence

 1. Detailed description of the course:

-RINA Consulting (previously Edif ERA) has recently completed an extensive re-development of our original CSM RA course.
+RINA (previously Edif ERA) has recently completed an extensive re-development of our original CSM RA course.
 In re-developing the course, we have worked closely with Network Rail and our own subject experts to ensure that the new course is pragmatic, reflects current guidance and incorporates real railway examples.
 The course provides clarity on the use of all three risk acceptance principles.

 1.1 The e-learning package